Alamofire/Alamofire/README.md

 * [AlamofireImage](https://github.com/Alamofire/AlamofireImage) - An image library including image response serializers, `UIImage` and `UIImageView` extensions, custom image filters, an auto-purging in-memory cache and a priority-based image downloading system.

-## FAQ

-### When should I use Alamofire?

-If you're starting a new project in Swift, and want to take full advantage of its conventions and language features, Alamofire is a great choice.
-Although not as fully-featured as AFNetworking, Alamofire is much nicer to work with, and should satisfy the vast majority of networking use cases.

-> It's important to note that two libraries aren't mutually exclusive: AFNetworking and Alamofire can peacefully exist in the same code base.

-### When should I use AFNetworking?

-AFNetworking remains the premiere networking library available for OS X and iOS, and can easily be used in Swift, just like any other Objective-C code.
-AFNetworking is stable and reliable, and isn't going anywhere.

-Use AFNetworking for any of the following:

-- UIKit extensions, such as asynchronously loading images to `UIImageView`
-- Network reachability monitoring, using `AFNetworkReachabilityManager`

-### What's the origin of the name Alamofire?

-Alamofire is named after the [Alamo Fire flower](https://aggie-horticulture.tamu.edu/wildseed/alamofire.html), a hybrid variant of the Bluebonnet, the official state flower of Texas.

 ## Open Rdars

 The following rdars have some affect on the current implementation of Alamofire.